maxviazov/Spring-Frameworks-/What's-New-in-Spring-Framework-5.x.md

 * `Jackson2ObjectMapperBuilder` exposes `Consumer<ObjectMapper>` option for advanced customizations.
 * `DataBinder` allows switching between direct field and bean property access during initialization.
 An example scenario is an `@ControllerAdvice` configuring direct field access by default globally with some controllers overriding that locally, via `@InitBinder` method, to bean property access.
 * A `spring.xml.ignore` property to remove XML support for applications not using it, including related converters and codecs.
-* `WebSocketConfigurationSupport` has been refactored to not require CGLIB proxies, see [related commit](https://github.com/spring-projects/spring-framework/commit/017242463502f451c6c71a823b9c5232276dd78e).

 ### Spring MVC